-- Office Referrals: Students engaging in misconduct may be referred to the administration for disciplinary action. - Due Process: Before suspension or expulsion, students are entitled to an informal hearing (a discussion to listen to the student, inform the student of allegation, share findings/investigation, & share disciplinary decisions/actions) - Emergency Removal: A student posing immediate danger or disruption may be removed from school premises. - Suspension: ISS.
-(In School Study)/OSS (Out of School Study). ranges from 1-10 days.
+- Office Referrals: Students engaging in misconduct may be referred to the administration for disciplinary action. - Due Process Hearing: Before suspension or expulsion, students are entitled to an informal hearing. - Emergency Removal: A student posing immediate danger or disruption may be removed from school premises. - Suspension: I.S.S.
+(In School Study)/O.S.S (Out of School Study). ranges from 1-10 days.
 Students may complete missed assignments for credit. - Expulsion: Removal for over 10 days; students receive failing grades for courses. - Permanent Exclusion: A student may be permanently banned from public schools in Ohio. - Counseling-Based Alternative: Some students may complete a counseling program instead of suspension. - Referral to Law Enforcement: Criminal violations may be reported to local authorities.